-{\bf Batched execution.} \autoref{alg:pseudocode} processes one frame at a time, but on modern GPUs, inference is much faster when performed on batches of images.
-The code for a batched version is similar to that in \autoref{alg:pseudocode}, but on \autoref{line:ts} we draw $B$ samples per $j$, instead of one sample from each belief distribution, creating $B$ cohorts of samples.
-In \autoref{fig:estimates} we show 5 different values from Thompson sampling of the same distribution in dashed lines.
-Because each sample for the same chunk will be different, the chunk with the maximum value will also vary and we will get $B$ chunk indices, biased toward the more promising chunks.
-The logic for state update only requires small modifications.
-In principle, we may fear that picking the next $B$ frames at random instead of only 1 frame could lead to suboptimal decision making within that batch, but at least for small values of $B$ up to 50, which is what we use in our evaluation, we saw no significant drop.
-This is batch size is sufficient to fully utilize a machine with 4 GPUs.
+{\bf Batched sampling.} \autoref{alg:pseudocode} processes one frame at a time, but on modern GPUs inference throughput is faster when performed on batches of images.
+The code for a batched version is similar to that in \autoref{alg:pseudocode}, but on \autoref{line:ts} we draw $B$ samples per chunk $j$ instead of one sample from each belief distribution.
+The $\argmax$ code in \autoref{alg:pseudocode} then produces $B$ batch indices.
+The distribution over the indices depends on Thompson sampling.
+The state update can also be done in batch form: all the updates to $\Ne_j$ and $n_j$ are commutative because they are additive.

-We do not implement or evaluate asynchronous, distributed execution in this paper, but the same reasoning suggests \sys could be made to scale to an asynchronous setting, with workers processing a batch of frames without waiting for other workers.
-Ultimately, all the updates to $\Ne_j$ and $n_j$ are commutative because they are additive.

 {\bf Avoiding near duplicates within a single chunk.} While \random\ sampling is both a reasonable baseline and a good method for sampling frames within selected chunks, \random\ allows samples to happen very close to each other in quick succession: for example in a 1000 hour video, random sampling is likely to start sampling frames within the same one hour block after having sampled only about 30 different hours, instead of after having sampled most of the hours once.
-For this reason, we introduce a variation of random sampling, which we call \lsb, to deliberately avoid sampling temporally near previous samples when possible: by sampling one random frame out of every hour, then sampling one frame out of every not-yet sampled half an hour at random, and so on, until eventually sampling the full dataset.
+For this reason, we introduce a variation of random sampling, which we call \lsb, to deliberately avoid sampling temporally near previous samples when possible: by sampling one random frame out of every hour, then sampling one frame out of every not-yet sampled half hour at random, and so on, until eventually sampling the full dataset.
 We evaluate the separate effect of this change in our evaluation.
 We also use \lsb\ to sample within a chunk in ExSample, by modifying the internal implementation of the \texttt{chunk.sample()} method in \autoref{line:chunk}.